FIWARE-Ops/marinera/documentation/GETTING_STARTED.md

 Since this repository concentrates on deploying the plattform, we require the underlying infrastructure to be already setup in a defined way.
 The listed preconditions have to be met and are constantly tested, but it might also work on comparable alternative setups.

-:warning: The following preconditions need to be fulfilled before starting:
+:warning: <B>The following preconditions need to be fulfilled before starting:</b>

 - [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) in >= 4.x installed - see [official documentation](https://docs.openshift.com/container-platform/latest/welcome/index.html) for installing it
 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) >=2.3.x installed - multiple options are available: